 Common triggers for anxiety conditions include:

-Stressful life events such as divorce, death of a loved one, job loss, or financial problems
+- Stressful life events such as divorce, death of a loved one, job loss, or financial problems

-Traumatic experiences such as car accidents, natural disasters, abuse, or combat
+- Traumatic experiences such as car accidents, natural disasters, abuse, or combat

-Certain medical conditions such as thyroid problems, heart disease, diabetes, or respiratory disorders
+- Certain medical conditions such as thyroid problems, heart disease, diabetes, or respiratory disorders

-Substance abuse alcohol or drug abuse including addictions, dependencies, alcoholism, and withdrawal
+- Substance abuse, alcohol or drug abuse including addictions, dependencies, alcoholism, and withdrawal

 3) Determine the Root Cause of Your Anxiety

-• Your early childhood experiences
+- Your early childhood experiences

-• Any traumas or stressful life events you’ve experienced
+- Any traumas or stressful life events youโve experienced

-• Your current thought patterns and behaviors
+- Your current thought patterns and behaviors

-• Your relationships
+- Your relationships

-• Your goals for treatment
+- Your goals for treatment

 4) Develop a Treatment Plan That Works for You

 Once the root cause of your anxiety has been determined, a psychiatrist can help you develop a treatment plan to address your anxiety and any other mental health conditions you may be experiencing.
-The most common treatment for anxiety disorders is cognitive-behavioral therapy (CBT), which is a type of therapy that helps you change the way you think and behave.
+The most common treatment for anxiety disorders is cognitive-behavioral therapy (CBT), which is a type of therapy used for anxiety that helps you change the way you think and behave.

 Other common methods for treating anxiety disorders include: